Simon Levine LLB (Hons), Solicitor, TEP

-The UK’s post-Brexit relationship with the EU will leave private individuals with assets in European countries wondering what might happen to those assets should they die.
+The UK’s post-Brexit relationship with the EU has left private individuals with assets in European countries wondering what might happen to those assets should they die.
 Would, for example, a Will made in the UK apply to a holiday home in the South of France?

 Several years ago, the EU introduced laws to simplify succession across member countries, called Brussels IV.
 They allow for anyone to elect for the laws of the country of their nationality to apply to any EU assets for inheritance purposes.
 So as an illustration, a UK national could opt for UK laws to apply to the inheritance of their French holiday home.
 This might be useful to avoid the forced heirship and other inheritance regimes.

-The UK opted out of Brussels IV, so for example, a French national cannot elect for French law to apply to his UK property.
+The UK opted out of Brussels IV, which means for example, a French national cannot elect for French law to apply to his UK property.
 The UK is therefore treated as a ‘third country’ and following Brexit will remain a third country, meaning in practice, very little will change going forwards.

-Whilst individuals will be relieved to know that in practice Brexit will have very little impact on these arrangements, it does continue to mean that Brussels IV will need to be considered when drafting Wills.
+Individuals will therefore be relieved to know that in practice Brexit has had very little impact on these arrangements, but it does continue to mean that Brussels IV will need to be considered when drafting Wills.
 Clients should still seek appropriate specialist advice to ensure their European assets are appropriately safeguarded under their Wills.

 If you would like further information on this topic, please contact me here.

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.